-In photos of flowers, there’s a problem of sufficiently lighting the subject.
+In photos of flowers, there’s a problem with sufficiently lighting the subject.
 Placing a light between the camera and the subject can prove difficult.
 That’s why many photographers use telephoto macro lenses in macro photography, typically with focal lengths from about 100 to 200mm, as they permit sufficient distance for placing lighting between the camera and the subject.
-Another piece of equipment you might use is a ring flash.
+Another piece of equipment you might use in the photography of flowers is a ring flash.
 These are flash tubes arranged in a circle around the front of the lens.
 Their advantage is that they’re not as bright as a standard flash and have an appropriate white balance.
 You can also use a flash diffuser, which softens the light, eliminating specular reflections and adding more even lighting.
 When photographing flowers, experiment with different lighting techniques.
-For example, backlight will make your flowers glow.
+For example, a backlight will make your flowers glow.

 Now that you’re aware of the technical basis of flower photography, let’s dive into the creative aspect of floral pictures.

 If you’re a novice, give yourself a fun challenge for your flower photos: Take shots of flowers of only one type or color.
 You may be surprised that some colors are rare, or that the type of flower you thought most popular in your area is actually hard to find.
-Research spring flower images or look for “flower close-ups” to see what kind of flowers you would really like to capture.
+Research spring flower images or look for “flower close-ups” to see what kind of photography with flowers, you would really like to capture.
 Experiment with different lighting and angles when taking flower pictures and you’ll see how your portfolio expands and creates recurring themes.

 You can tell a whole story with your pictures of flowers.
 Capture the different stages of a flower’s life, from the little bud of a rose, to the flower in full bloom, to the dying petals.
 Looking at all these photos in succession can create a feeling of melancholy at the awareness of passing time.

+For the best photography of flowers, you can use insects.
 A bright ladybug on a white petal can significantly improve the composition of your spring photos.
 The same goes for butterflies, ants, and even caterpillars.
 It’s tricky to make these models behave and strike a pose for your macro photography.
 However, you can attract them with sugar water, tiny pieces of fruit, and even perfume.
 Adding a few droplets of water to your flowers, whether in real life or in post-production, can also make the shot stand out.

 Focus on different flowers that bloom in different seasons.
 Your floral pictures can be created with a combination of seasonal plants.
 Think about the flowers that grow in your area.
-Cherry blossoms, symbolizing rebirth, can make for perfect spring flower images.
+Cherry blossoms, symbolizing rebirth, can make for perfect spring photography flowers images.
 There are also wonderful summer field flowers, flowers typical during the autumn harvest, and winter flowers that remind us of Christmas, like poinsettias.
 Gathering flowers typical of a season in one place can create a wonderful composition.

 Photo by Peer Fender

 Enhance the texture and details of your macro photography.
-Flowers have great textures to play around with, and you can enhance them by lighting your flowers from the side so that the surface is really visible in your photo.
-You can also add texture in Luminar by adding an image layer and experimenting with different textures.
+Flowers have great textures to play around with, and you can enhance them by lighting from the side so that the surface is really visible in your photo.
+You can also add texture in Luminar Neo by adding an image layer and experimenting with different textures.
 You can use any type of brush to modify the intensity and position of a texture to your liking.